 Applying for Development Assistance

-Seven types of development projects are carried out annually.
-Prior to the start of each project, Tennis Europe will send eligible federations all necessary documentation; circulars, invitations and entry forms.
+The Development programme comprises international and regional projects.
+The six Regional Associations administer regional development projects on behalf of the ITF, while international projects are managed by the ITF Development Department.
+Prior to the start of each regional project, Tennis Europe will send eligible federations all necessary documentation; circulars, invitations and entry forms.
 At this time, member nations will be advised on how to proceed with the application process.

 Eligibility for Development Assistance